 Other than, like, the Declaration of Independence, what did dude do? ???
 Virtually every other modern western country’s history books will speak, glowingly, of Thomas Jefferson, but phooey that.
 The christianist Texans have got an iron grasp on what’s American and Historic.

 Which returns us to Chuck.
-His iron grasp has splintered a computer stand that wandered too near the flora for his liking, but he’s fine, he’s okay.
+His iron grasp has splintered a computer stand that wandered too near for his liking, but he’s fine, he’s okay.
 He remains winded but unbowed by the insults of crippling stupidity that humble all of us, the lesser men.
-He feels strong Conservatives, like him, must fight against the universal and conspiratorial forces biting at their metaphorical knees.
+He feels conservatives, like him, must fight against the universal and conspiratorial forces biting at their metaphorical knees.
 Slashing at them: the teeth of defiant, atheistic, political liberal humanists.

 Chuck’s message, a classic, you might take to heart: “Bite Back.”